kinghadrada/breast-cancer-pred/README.md

-# LinearSVC Predicting Breast Cancer from FNA Slides/Images (UCI ML UW-M Dataset)
+# A web-app using a LinearSVC model for predicting breast cancer from FNA Slides/Images (UCI ML UW-M Dataset).